elizagamedev/mujmap/README.md

       password to stdout.
 If the password command fails, mujmap logs its stderr.
 - [ ] If using Fastmail, check your login logs on the website for additional context.

+### Invalid cross-device link
+This error will occur if your mail directory is stored on a different device than your cache directory.
+By default, mujmap's cache is stored in `XDG_CONFIG_HOME` on Linux/FreeBSD and `~/Library/Caches` on macOS.
+You can change this location by setting `config_dir` in mujmap.toml.

+The rationale for downloading messages into a cache instead of directly into the maildir is because mujmap is designed to be able to roll-back local state changes in the event of a catastrophic failure to the best of its ability, which includes not leaving mail files in the maildir which haven't been fully integrated into notmuch's database.
+As an alternative, mujmap could have depended on notmuch being configured to ignore in-progress downloads, but this is much more prone to user error.